Top 10 "Keystone Species"

 The American Alligator digs burrows in the sand that provide them with warmth.
 When they leave, the burrow provides many species with a new home.
 The alligators are also an apex predator and keep prey animal numbers in check.

-Hummingbirds Hummingbirds are birds from the Americas that constitute the family Trochilidae.
-They are among the smallest of birds, most species measuring 7.5–13 cm. they are the cutest birds in the world
+Hummingbirds are birds from the Americas that constitute the family Trochilidae.
+They are among the smallest of birds, with most species measuring between 7.5 and 13 cm in length.
+Known for their rapid wing beats and ability to hover, they play a crucial role in pollination across many ecosystems.

 Pollinators.